Meetings with Remarkable Men

 Stewart, Tabnori & Chang (1995)

-role as 'world teacher' to travel the world teaching and speaking
+"world teacher" to travel the world teaching and speaking to

 |

-Crooked Cucumber: The Life and Zen Teaching of Shunryu
+Cucumber: The Life and Zen Teaching of Shunryu Suzuki

 David Chadwick